HamzaZaidiX/File-Sharing-Site-MongoDb/README.md

 # File Sharing Site With MongoDb

+## 🌟 Introduction:

 File Sharing Site is build With `MongoDB, and Express JS` You can Upload File and Share this FIle to any of your Friend and also **Protect this File by Password** which can be open only by the Person which you hae shared the Password because in code we use `Hashing & Salting` for Password which make the guess of Password more hard

-## 🌟 Introduction

 ## 🌟 Materials Used: